maloneyfrank/Bosem/README.md

 A game in development by Frank Maloney, Noam Lerner, and Romi Barel.

 Bosem is a game played by two players on one keyboard.

+It is a 1v1 arcade-style fighting game.

 ===

-Bosem is a 1v1 arcade-style fighting game.

-===

-It has flame throwing fish.
+It has flame throwing fish. (´･ω･｀)
 =====

 Yes, flame throwing fish.